The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 You have three forms: Opo-Opo, Raptor, and Coeurl:

-* In Opo-Opo form, Bootshine, Dragon Kick, and Shadow of the Destroyer gain additional effects.
+* In Opo-Opo form, Leaping Opo, Dragon Kick, and Shadow of the Destroyer gain additional effects.
 Using an Opo-opo GCD grants you Raptor form.
-* In Raptor form, True Strike, Twin Snakes, and Four-point Fury gain additional effects.
+* In Raptor form, Rising Raptor, Twin Snakes, and Four-point Fury gain additional effects.
 Using a Raptor GCD grants you Coeurl form.
-* In Coeurl form, Demolish, Snap Punch, and Rockbreaker gain additional effects.
+* In Coeurl form, Pouncing Coeurl, Snap Punch, and Rockbreaker gain additional effects.
 Using a Coeurl GCD grants you Opo-opo form.

 - - -